What is a DAW? A complete guide for beginners

 ProTools inserts

-The beauty of auxiliaries is that you can then EQ and compress the sound of the reverb, for example, without changing the tonality of your original kick and snare tracks.
-You can set the reverb plug-in to 100% wet/totally effected, and blend the volume of the auxiliary track in with the original audio tracks for subtle (or overt) reverberation.
+The auxiliary track itself might have a single instance of a reverb plug-in, but both the kick and snare are being ‘sent’ to it, so you’ll hear a reverbed version of both.
+The beauty of auxiliaries is that you can EQ and compress the reverb without changing the tonality of your original tracks.
+Set the reverb plug-in to 100% wet and blend the auxiliary track’s volume in with the original audio tracks for subtle (or overt) reverberation.

-DAW Bouncing, mixdown and your master fader
+DAW bouncing, mixdown and your master fader

 Console and tape machine